-In a pleasant market town, Annie Rowley’s artful Georgian B&B is an Aladdin’s cave of vintage glassware, sculptures and ‘an unbelievable collection’ of objects.
-The town house, featured in Pevsner’s guide to Hertfordshire, has ‘immaculately kept’ rooms; two are cosy, one large, with French gilt bed, a bathroom with a raised boat bath.
-Plentiful extras include Belgian hot chocolate, sweet and savoury snacks, bathrobes, ‘eclectic’ reading material.
-Traffic noise is muted by ‘very good’ double glazing, though some noise travels between rooms.
-A ‘superb’ breakfast, with freshly ground coffee and home-made preserves, is taken communally, or in the shade of the walled garden’s ancient wisteria.
-A pop-up supper club is held most months.
+In a pleasant market town, Annie Rowley’s artful B&B teems with vintage glassware, sculptures and ‘an unbelievable collection’ of objects.
+The Georgian town house, featured in Pevsner’s guide to Hertfordshire, has ‘immaculately kept’ bedrooms: two are cosy; one’s large, with a French gilt bed, and a raised boat bath in the bathroom.
+Plentiful extras include Belgian hot chocolate, sweet and savoury snacks, bathrobes and ‘eclectic’ reading material.
+Traffic noise is muted by ‘very good’ double glazing.
+Breakfast, with freshly ground coffee and home-made preserves, is taken communally, or in the shade of the ancient wisteria in the walled garden.
+A fine dinner is available some nights; eating places are close by.

 1 Port Hill

 drawing room, in-room TV (Sky, Freeview), front and back gardens, limited street parking.